Niko Myroniuk: University career

 In 2023, Myroniuk began attending Mount Royal University, where he played for the men's soccer team.
 On September 9, 2023, he scored his first goal in a victory over the MacEwan Griffins.
 In late September, he was named the school's Athlete of the Week after netting a brace.
 At the end of the season, he was named to the Canada West All-Rookie Team.

 Club career

+Cavalry FC

 In September 2022, he joined Cavalry FC of the Canadian Premier League on a developmental contract.
 He signed another developmental contract in April 2023.
 He made his debut on April 20 in a 2023 Canadian Championship match against Pacific FC.
 During 2023, he spent time with Cavalry U21 side in the exhibition series of League1 Alberta.
 In April 2024, he signed a U Sports contract with Cavalry, allowing him to maintain his university eligibility.
 In January 2025, Myroniuk would sign a one year contract extension with Cavalry, with club options for the 2026 and 2027 seasons.
 Myroniuk would score his first goal for the club in a 6-0 win in the 2025 Canadian Championship against League1 Alberta side Edmonton Scottish.
+On October 18, 2025, he scored his first CPL goal in a 2-2 draw against Vancouver FC.
+Myroniuk's option for the 2026 season would be exercised by the club.